HOME SITEMAP MY S. SHADOW ALL MODELS YOUR S. SHADOW GALLERY of PICs TECHNICS SEARCH CONTACT

 the chassisnumbers up to 1980

-The chassisnumber, fitted to the dashboard, directly in the left corner under the front screen.
-This Silver Shadow is from 1979.
+The chassisnumber of a Silver Shadow is sometimes fitted to the dashboard, directly in the left corner under the front screen.
+On the picture at the right you see the chassisnumber of a 1979 Silver Shadow II.

 1. The letters